ucf-draco-mike/silver-eureka/content/copy.md

 ## Equipment section note

-Each entry says what would make your unit suitable and what needs to travel with it.
-It does not say what the instrument will be doing on the bench: the engagement is under a non-disclosure agreement and the measurement design sits inside it.
+You'll find the equipment we're looking for here.
+Please note that we can not say what the instrument will be doing on the bench: the engagement is under an NDA and the measurement design sits inside it.
 If a detail would change your decision, ask — we can say more in a room than on a public page.

 ## Priority labels

 - critical → "Critical — the bench cannot run without this"
 - high → "High value — saves the project meaningful cost"
-- nice → "Helpful — strengthens the bench"
+- nice → "Helpful — strengthens our bench"

 ## Form heading